Gandiveshwar Sthan: History of the present temple

 The present Gandiveshwar Mahadev Temple was built by the son of Chan Chaudhary from Chanpura Village near the place.
 It is said that, Chan Chaudhary was childless person of the Chanpura village.
-He went to Baba Baidyanath Temple for beging a child from Shiva.
+He went to Baba Baidyanath Temple for being a child from Shiva.
 There he stayed in the hope of a boon of child.
 It is said that he saw a dream of Shiva.
 In his dream, Shiva asked him why had you come here, go to Gandiveshwar Mahadev Sthan at Shivnagar near your village and give service to the temple there.
 Shiva told him that he would always be there in the midnight.
 Then Chan Chaudhary came to this village to worship Shiva in the temple.
 He then soon became the father of a child, who later built the present temple of Gandiveshwar Sthan.